Who would have thought it possible to ‘wow’ your audience in less than 2 minutes

 I’ve written an entire series about the ‘Art and Science of Presenting’, opening, closing, storytelling, anxiety, body language, and probably just about everything you may be able to think about on the subject.

-Training courses, book and blogs are fraught with complex models and structures for the perfect speech yet Jacob Tremblay offers what to me seems by far the simplest yet most powerful.
+Training courses, books and blogs are fraught with complex models and structures for the perfect speech.

 It only contains 3 parts:

-A brilliant opening – guaranteed to get your audience’s attention
+One which is guaranteed to get your audience’s attention.

 “Woah.
 This is super cool, this is the best day of my life!”